 Charles Taze Russell did not, himself, sell any of the Miracle Wheat at all.
 Kenneth Stoner (who was NOT associated with Russell or the Bible Students), the discoverer of the wheat, had sold the wheat at $1.25 a pound.
-It was Mr. Stoner, not Russell, who named the wheat "Miracle Wheat".
+Russell did not name the wheat with the name "Miracle Wheat", nor did he originate any claims for Stoner's Miracle Wheat.

 In 1910 one of the Bible Students, who had raised some of this wheat, sold it for seed at $1.00 per pound (25 cents less per pound than Stoner had been selling it), and donated the proceeds to the Watch Tower Society.
 In 1911 the same Bible Student, having raised more seed, asked that THE WATCH TOWER give the benefit of this to its readers at $1.00 a pound post-paid (25 cents less than Stoner had been selling it), and appropriate the net results to the furtherance of its work.
 Another Bible student, who had some of the same seed, also donated similarly, the total amount being twenty bushels.
 Russell did not set the price for the wheat; Russell did not originate any claims for the wheat; Russell simply printed the government report as it had appeared in the newspapers, and printed reports from farmers who had used the wheat.